Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 #### Wider Rocket Community

-To improve and extend openRocket.
+To improve and extend OpenRocket.
 This includes but is not limited to automating some processes, such as choosing variables, and exporting landing results, having the ability to export these results for future reference.

 ##### Critical success factor
 In order to be useful for the wider rocket community, it is vital that the software is open-source.
 This allows the community to use and edit our software under the open source license.
 If the project is not open source, the benefit to the rocket community would be greatly reduced.

 ### 3.9 Supporting information

-The extension of openRocket will add both to the ease of use and body of knowledge within the model rocket community.
+The extension of OpenRocket will add both to the ease of use and body of knowledge within the model rocket community.
 This project aims to simulate the flight of model rockets, in a wide range of conditions, in order to predict the landing site of these rockets.
 This will increase the ability to predict these during rocket launches.
 By being able to run multiple simulations at once, it will not only allow for a faster simulation experience, but also be have these results easily available for future reference, due to the outputting of these to a CSV file.

 As this is an open source project, the final software will be freely available for anyone to view and edit.
 This adds to the longevity of the project, as it can be improved by the community in the future.